reinierdevalk/abtab/README - Copy.md

     $ java -version

-If the command returns a version, you are all set: the software is installed on your system and its installation path is on the system `PATH`.
+If the command returns a version, you are all set: the software is installed on your system and its path is on the system `PATH`.
 If it returns an error (e.g., `command not found`) or something else, run

     $ which python